autorope/donkeycar/docs/parts/controllers.md

 * Hardware setup

-Using female-to-female jumper cables connect the following pins from your RC receiver to your RPi GPIO row as showin the diagram below
+Using female-to-female jumper cables connect the following pins from your RC receiver to your RPi GPIO row as shown the diagram below
 ![wiring diagram](../assets/rc_wiring.jpg)

 Any of the RC receiver's + pin should go to any of the RPi's 3v pins.
 Any of the receiver's - pins can go to any RPi ground pin.